 - Relative Shift - Enable or disable the relative stroke alignment mode.

 - Miter Limit - Enable or disable the local miter limit for the stroke attribute.
 The miter limit controls the use of miter joins at sharp cusp corners.
-When a corner angle is too sharp (i.e. small angle), using miter corners results in very long corner spikes.
+When a corner angle is too sharp (small angle), using miter corners results in very long corner spikes.
 Setting a limit to the corner angle for miter corners, enables the use of bevel corners in case of sharp angles.
-By default a common miter limit is used, set in the Display Options, or in exporting or printing options.
+By default, a common miter limit is used, set in the Display Options, or when exporting or printing options.
 Object specific, local miter limits can be enabled by checking the Miter Limit check box and editing the limit in the field next to the check box.